marileksa/tidy_data_project/CodeBook.md

 * 16. fBodyGyroMag
 * 17. fBodyGyroJerkMag

+#### Calculation of the expected number of feature variables
 9 measurements ('*.Mag') correspond to 18 variables from "features.txt" since we need to select std() and mean() for each measurement
 8 measurements ('*.XYZ') correspond to 48 variables since we need to select 3 (X,Y and Z) by 2 ( functions ) for each measurement
-* total number of variables selected from features.txt: 66
+* total number of variables selected from the features.txt: 66

+#### Calculation of the expected number of observations in the final tidy data set
 Since there were 66 variables for each of the 30 subjects for each of the 6 activities the expected number of observations:
 * 66 x 180 = 11,880 ( see "step5result.txt" )

+#### Analysis of the initial data files
 Only subset of 8 files from the *.zip was used to modify the data in order to complete this project.
 * UCI_HAR_Dataset/features.txt - loaded as
 'data.frame':        561 obs. of  2 variables: